 - The following documents are required along with the STFRE prior to travel:

-- Copy of airline itinerary showing student paid, or note requesting that ASA make reservations, giving preferred approximate time of departure and return.
+- Copy of airline itinerary showing student paid or note requesting that ASA make reservations, giving a preferred approximate time of departure and return.
 Note: Each student is required to have their own lodging, registration and airfare receipts, even when traveling as part of a group.
 It is not recommended that one person pays for the entire group traveling.

 - Copy of hotel reservation showing the base room charge.
 Students must make their own hotel reservations.
 Funding may be received for airfare, ground transportation, lodging, meals and conference registration fees.

-- Following return from conference: All travel receipts must be submitted to ASA within 10 days of returning to campus.
+- Following return from the conference: All travel receipts must be submitted to ASA within 10 days of returning to campus.
 Original receipts are required for all expenses.
 If in doubt, save all receipts.

 - Original final hotel bill showing no balance due

-- Receipts for ground transportation (e.g. rental car, gas, parking, taxis, train, shuttle)
+- Receipts for ground transportation (e.g., rental car, gas, parking, taxis, train, shuttle)

 - Any summer travel must be approved prior to the conclusion of the spring semester.

-- If you are receiving funding from any other source (e.g. academic department, external organization, etc.), please check with the ASA Travel Coordinator prior to making any travel arrangements.
+- If you are receiving funding from any other source (e.g., academic department, external organization, etc.), please check with the ASA Travel Coordinator prior to making any travel arrangements.

 - Transportation: Includes such modes of transportation as airfare, rental car, taxi, bus, etc.

-- Meals: Reimbursement is limited to maximum rate allowable by the State of Nevada, which is the current federal government rate for the city destination.
+- Meals: Reimbursement is limited to the maximum rate allowable by the State of Nevada, which is the current federal government rate for the city destination.